Explore charming Silkeborg, which is one of the most beautifully located towns of Denmark.

 Day 4: From Kongensbro to Bjerringbro

 Distance: 18 km | Ascent: 94 m | Descent: 104 m | Time: 5 hrs approx.

 From Kongensbro Kro you continue along Trækstien, which at some places due to flooding has been diverted into the woodlands along Gudenåen.
 After seven kilometers you pass a bridge to the village of Ans, where it’s possible to take a small detour for lunch at the local inn.

 After Ans, Gudenåen runs into Tange Sø, which is the largest artificial lake in Denmark.
 The old towpath now lies at the bottom of the lake together with the remains of an old rural hamlet.
 You follow the trail along the eastern side of Tange Sø and at the north end of the lake you reach Gudenåcentralen (Tangeværket), the largest hydro-electric power station in Denmark, which opened in 1921 and once provided 25 % of the electricity used in Jutland.
 The power station is now home to an Energy Museum, with cafés and a variety of experiences for the whole family.
 From 2019 you can experience a new exhibition “Life in Change”, which illustrates the life of the Danes in a world of climate change.
 The new exhibition is intended to stimulate discussion on how to make a contribution.

 After another four kilometers along Gudenåen you reach Bjerringbro, where the tour ends.

-From Bjerringbro you can either take the train back to Ry or you can take an extra overnight stay in Bjerringbro or Silkeborg or take the train to Viborg (17 minutes) for an extra stay.
+From Bjerringbro you can either take the train back to Silkeborg or you can take an extra overnight stay in Bjerringbro or take the train to Viborg (17 minutes) for an extra stay.
 As one of the oldest towns in Jutland and as an old episcopal residence, Viborg has many places of interest and is a very pleasant lakeside town.